The equivariant K- and KO-theory of certain classifying spaces via an equivariant Atiyah-Hirzebruch spectral sequence: Introduction

-The classifying space $\underline EG$ of proper actions of a given discrete group contains in general more information than the classical classifying space $EG$.
+The classifying space $\underline EG$ of proper actions of a given discrete group has recently become increasingly important.
 It is a $G$-CW complex whose isotropy groups are finite subgroups of $G$ and such that the fixed point set of finite subgroups of $G$ are weakly contractible spaces.
-The equivariant $K$- and $KO$-theory of these classifying spaces were first studied by Lück and Oliver \cite{WL} and they are closely related to the Baum-Connes Conjecture \cite{BCH94}.
+The equivariant $K$- and $KO$-theory of these classifying spaces were first studied by Lück and Oliver \cite{WL} and they are closely related to the Baum-Connes Conjecture (see \cite{BCH94} for the original reference or \cite{Apa} for an extended survey about this topic).
 In this paper we compute $K_G^*(\E G)$ and $KO^*_G(\E G)$ whenever $G$ is an amalgamated product of finite cyclic groups or certain Coxeter groups, see Theorems \ref{amalgamado}, \ref{cox1}, \ref{non1} and \ref{non2} for the precise statements.

-To this end, we first describe in Section 1 a particular version of the equivariant Atiyah-Hirzebruch spectral sequence based in a special Bredon cohomology introduced in \cite{WL}.
-Then, for each one of the studied groups, we present suitable models for their classifying spaces which let us compute this particular Bredon cohomology and, at the end, let us finish by using the convergence property of the spectral sequence.
+To this end, we first describe in Section 1 the equivariant Atiyah-Hirzebruch spectral sequence which relates the Bredon cohomology introduced in \cite{WL} with the equivariant $K-$ and $KO$-theory.
+The Bredon cohomology of various spaces is attracting the attention of researchers (see for example \cite{Bar}, for a complete survey).
+For each one of the studied groups, we present suitable models for their classifying spaces of proper actions which let us compute the Bredon cohomology and the equivariant $K$- and $KO$-theory.

 The results in this paper are by no means exhaustive and just illustrate how the used method may serve as an algorithm for similar computations.
-However, the examples studied are of interest: the family of amalgamated product of finite cyclic groups contains some classical groups as the infinite dihedral group $D_\infty\cong \Z_2\ast \Z_2$, the special linear group $SL_2(\Z)\cong \Z_6\ast_{\Z_2}\Z_4$ and the projective special linear group $PSL_2(\Z)\cong \Z_3\ast\Z_2$.
-For the Coxeter groups \cite{Coxetergroups}, the interesting case is when they are infinite: some properties (related with the Baum-Connes Conjecture) of such groups have been studied (for example, see \cite{CoxeterRef1} and \cite{CoxeterRef2}).
+However, the examples studied are of interest: the family of amalgamated products of finite cyclic groups contains some classical groups as the infinite dihedral group $D_\infty\cong \Z_2\ast \Z_2$, the special linear group $SL_2(\Z)\cong \Z_6\ast_{\Z_2}\Z_4$ and the projective special linear group $PSL_2(\Z)\cong \Z_3\ast\Z_2$.
+In the case of Coxeter groups \cite{Coxetergroups}, their relation with the Baum-Connes Conjecture of such groups have been studied, for example, in \cite{CoxeterRef1} or \cite{CoxeterRef2}.
 Although a general method for computing $K^*_G(\E G)$ and $KO^*_G(\E G)$ for $G$ a Coxeter group is provided, only a few infinite Coxeter groups present such a simple model that we are able to perform calculations in practice.

-I would like to express my sincere gratitude to Irakli Patchkoria and Wolfgang Lück from the Max Planck Institute for Mathematics.
+I would like to express my sincere gratitude to Irakli Patchkoria and Wolfgang Lück for their guidance.